CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To record what changes you made to the code, so others can see it and know what you did

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheat sheet!
+The Git Cheat Sheet!